OpenSourceEconomics/lcm-dev/docs/developer_notes.md

 ## `create_params.py`

-The module contains the `create_params` function, which extracts the esitmation parameters from a model specification.
-These are the paramaters that are estimated outside of `lcm`.
+The module contains the `create_params` function, which extracts the estimation parameters from a model specification.
+These are the parameters that are estimated outside of `lcm`.